emilija-smitaite/review-a-restaurant/README.md

 4. Werkzeug
 - A Flask dependency.
 A web application library used for hashing user passwords for Python.
 5. Jinja
-- A F8lask dependency.
+- A Flask dependency.
 Templating language is used to display data from the backend in HTML.
 6. Pymongo and Flask-PyMongo
 - To connect Python and Flask to the MongoDB database
 7. jQuery